dzlab/dzlab.github.io/_posts/2026-08-20-build-train-llm-jax.md

 layout: post
 comments: true
 title: "Build and Train a MiniGPT with JAX"
-excerpt: "A practical walkthrough of a MiniGPT workflow with Flax NNX, Grain, Optax, Orbax, and TinyStories."
+excerpt: "A practical walkthrough of building and training a MiniGPT with Flax NNX, Grain, Optax, Orbax, and TinyStories."
 categories: genai
 tags: [ai,llm,jax,flax]
 toc: true